 Duband’s vineyards are all located in the Côte d’Or’s northern sub-zone, the Côte de Nuits—almost exclusively Pinot Noir country.
 He maintains a stellar collection of entry-level wines, village wines from all the major communes from Gevrey-Chambertin to Nuits-Saint-Georges, and 1er Crus in Chambolle-Musigny, Morey-Saint-Denis and Nuits-Saint-Georges.
 For Grand Crus, he’s got six, with the famed Chambertin the flagship—not bad.

 There’s so much written about Burgundy, with special attention to the Côte d’Or, that it seems redundant to have yet another lengthy explanation of the big picture, and futile to get caught up in all the specifics for every given wine.
-It’s the regions that are not excessively or even hardly written about where I will make the effort to bring forth details that are difficult to find on the Internet.
+It’s from the regions that are not excessively or even barely written about where I will make the effort to bring forth details that are difficult to find, at least on the internet.

-Within each of David’s product pages on our website are details of each of terroir (or climat, if you prefer) and how they are crafted in the cellar.
+Within each of David Duband’s product pages on our website are details of each of terroir (or climat) and how they are crafted in the cellar.
 You’ll find information there not included in the aforementioned Burgundy bibles, as well as a few recordings on some of the products, so you can plug in and geek out while you’re on the road. -TV